Quantum phase transition in transverse-field Ising model on Sierpi\'nski gasket lattice: Introduction

+Another motivation for the work is the fact that exact-diagonalization is conceptually the most straightforward technique, but in case of fractal lattices faces a doubly exponential computational wall.
+Indeed, since Hilbert space dimension grows exponentially with the number of spins and this number grows exponentially with next fractal lattice generations, we face a doubly exponential growth of complexity.
+Additionally, diagonalization needs to be performed for many values of the transverse field, so the task becomes very time-consuming.
+This situation is limiting unless we use small system sizes and hope that proper scaling reveals useful information about the thermodynamic limit.
+It is exactly what we do, but it needs verification via an independent method.

-This paper demonstrates, using two complementary methods, finite-size scaling (FSS) and the numerical renormalization group (NRG), how to obtain reliable information about critical couplings and exponents of the TFIM defined on the Sierpiński gasket lattice by studying the properties of small systems away from the thermodynamic limit.
+In the following sections, we demonstrate, using two complementary methods, finite-size scaling (FSS) and the numerical renormalization group (NRG), how to obtain reliable information about the critical couplings and exponents of the TFIM defined on the Sierpiński gasket lattice by analyzing the properties of small systems far from the thermodynamic limit.

 The paper is organized into four sections.
 In Sec.~\ref{TFIM1d_benchmark}, we apply FSS analysis to the one-dimensional TFIM,